Between Siena and San Gimignano

-The town was an easy stop between our hotel and the turn at Poggibonsi to go to Tenuta Torciano and San Gimignano.
+The town was an easy stop between our hotel and Poggibonsi where we got off the highway to go to Tenuta Torciano and San Gimignano.
 We parked in the first place we could find then realized after walking around that there was parking closer to the street that leads to Piazza Arnolfo de Cambio.
 We walked up and down that street for awhile looking for the lift, then finally decided to walk up to the old city along the road.
 We strolled the streets of the old town, going into a church and a couple of stores, eventually finding the lift, right next to a school.
 I wrote in my journal: I’m not sure Sue and R enjoyed Colle di Val d’Elsa that much, partly because it was a tough, hot climb to the old city.
 But I enjoyed the narrow streets and the panoramic view near the lift.
 We sat in the main piazza for awhile cooling off after taking the lift down.

 My first bike group rode to San Gimignano from Siena where we’d been staying and doing loops into the countryside, stopping in Monteriggioni for lunch.
 We spent 2 nights in San Gimignano before finishing our trip in Firenze.

 As I look at my pictures of that trip I must have been daunted seeing the town rising above the fairly flat lands below.